-We may seek fast track designation for some of our drug candidates.
+In October 2016, the FDA granted fast track designation to BLU-285 for the treatment of patients with unresectable or metastatic GIST that progressed following treatment with imatinib and a second tyrosine kinase inhibitor and for the treatment of patients with unresectable or metastatic GIST with the PDGFR $\alpha$ D842V mutation regardless of prior therapy.
+We may also seek fast track designation for some of our other drug candidates.
 If a drug is intended for the treatment of a serious or life-threatening condition and the drug demonstrates the potential to address unmet medical needs for this condition, the drug sponsor may apply for fast track designation.
 The FDA has broad discretion whether or not to grant this designation, so even if we believe a particular drug candidate is eligible for this designation, we cannot assure you that the FDA would decide to grant it.
-Even if we do receive fast track designation, we may not experience a faster development process, review or approval compared to conventional FDA procedures.
+Even though we have received fast track designation for BLU-285 for treatment of patients with unresectable or metastatic GIST that progressed following treatment with imatinib and a second tyrosine kinase inhibitor and for the treatment of patients with unresectable or metastatic GIST with the PDGFR $\alpha$ D842V mutation regardless of prior therapy, or even if we receive fast track designation for our other drug candidates, we may not experience a faster development process, review or approval compared to conventional FDA procedures.
 The FDA may withdraw fast track designation if it believes that the designation is no longer supported by data from our clinical development program.